 We thought the unsealed bit wasn’t too bad, but there was plenty of corrugation and the possibility of cutting tires on some sharp rocks.
 In any case we took it easy, especially since we were towing our caravan with the plan that after Tunnel Creek we would visit Windjana Gorge and stay the night there.

 Once on the car park Max and Tim put on their boardies and the three of us put on our booties/sand shoes.
-Zac, our 22 month old would be in the ergo, carried on my back.
+Zac, our 22 month old would be carried on my back.
 We had our three torches ready too and we started walking towards the information sign and the entrance to the tunnel.

 The limestone rock of the Napier Range in the Kimberleys, Western Australia was formed by an ancient reef system.
 Tunnel Creek was formed when water worked its way through a limestone rock face part of an ancient reef system and hollowed it out over time.
 At some stage the roof collapsed essentially dividing the tunnel in three parts.
 All up the tunnel is 750 meter long.
 Torch and (sand)shoes are a necessity.